gargum/ESP-BLE-HID/README.md

 # ESP-BLE-HID

-This library allows you to make the ESP32 act as a Bluetooth Keyboard, Mouse, Gamepad, or other [HID device](https://en.wikipedia.org/wiki/Human_interface_device).
+This NimBLE-based library allows you to make the ESP32 act as a Bluetooth Keyboard, Mouse, Gamepad, or other [HID device](https://en.wikipedia.org/wiki/Human_interface_device).

 ESP-BLE-HID is intended to serve as an ESP32-based alternative to tools like QMK and ZMK with added support for advanced features.